ciscorx/7z-revisions/README.md

  h = toggle highlight differences,<br/>
  j = view the raw diff file at point,<br/>
  a = view all selected diff files in one buffer,<br/>
- \# = prompt input of sha1 checksum and search for it
+ \# = prompt input of sha1 checksum and search for it<br/>
+ z = edit revision note

 ### While viewing individual past revisions:<br/>
  q = quit to 7z-revisions buffer,<br/>
  n = next revision,<br/>
  p = previous revision,<br/>
  j = view the raw diff file,<br/>
- g = Quit 7z-revisions and then try to goto the line in your document corresponding to the last line viewed from 7z-revisions.
+ g = Quit 7z-revisions and then try to goto the line in your document corresponding to the last line viewed from 7z-revisions.<br/>
+ z = edit revision note

 ### When highlight changes is enabled in view mode:<br/>
  d = jump to next difference/change,<br/>